-Our values have been constant for over 80 years, but we have learned to adapt them to the ever-changing conditions and challenges we face.
-Our core values are shared and are honored by action.
+Our values have been constant for over 80 years, but we have learned to adapt them to our everchanging conditions and challenges we face.
+Our core values are shared and honored by action.
 Much of this action is taken by our standing committees.